Ethnic killings in one Sudan city left up to 15,000 dead - UN report | Law-Order

 Between 10,000 and 15,000 people were killed in one city in Sudan's West Darfur region last year in ethnic violence by the paramilitary Rapid Support Forces (RSF) and allied Arab militia, according to a United Nations report seen by Reuters on Friday.
 In the report to the U.N.
 Security Council, independent U.N. sanctions monitors attributed the toll in El Geneina to intelligence sources and contrasted it with the U.N. estimate that about 12,000 people have been killed across Sudan since war erupted on April 15, 2023, between the Sudanese army and the RSF.

-The monitors said the RSF takeover of most of Darfur relied on three lines of support - Arab allied communities, dynamic and complex financial networks, and new military supply lines running through Chad, Libya, and South Sudan.
-The U.N. missions for Chad, Libya and South Sudan did not immediately respond to a request for comment.

-"Complex financial networks established by RSF before and during the war enabled it to acquire weapons, pay salaries, fund media campaigns, lobby, and buy the support of other political and armed groups," wrote the monitors, adding that the RSF used proceeds from its pre-war gold business to create a network of as many as 50 companies in several industries.
-Since the war started "most of the gold which was previously exported to UAE, was now smuggled to Egypt," the monitors said.

-The new firepower acquired by the RSF "had a massive impact on the balance of forces, both in Darfur and other regions of Sudan," the report found.
 The RSF has recently made military gains, taking control of Wad Madani, one of Sudan's major cities, and consolidating its grip on the western region of Darfur.
+On Saturday, a UAE official reiterated denials that the country has been involved in military support to any of Sudan's rival parties.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)